hacktisch/media-tunnel/README.md

 ## Features
 On-the-fly image optimization and cropping.
 Support for multiple resolution scales (1x, 2x, 3x).
-Redirects visitors to the original image on the first request while the optimized version is being generated.
+Support for smart cropping position based on center of entropy or attention Redirects visitors to the original image on the first request while the optimized version is being generated.
 Handles a configurable maximum of `MAX_PARALLEL_TRANSFORMATIONS` transformation processes in parallel.